 The U.S. has seen 39 mass shootings so far this month.
 More than 60 people have been killed.

-Less than one month into 2023, the United States has already seen 39 mass shootings, according to data from the Gun Violence Archive, and more than 60 people have been killed.
+Less than one month into 2023, the United States has already seen 39 mass shootings, according to data from the Gun Violence Archive, and more than 60 people have been killed in those attacks.

 The archive defines a mass shooting as an incident where at least four victims are injured or killed, not including the perpetrator.
 The GVA also catalogs other information about shooting deaths, homicides and gun violence.